tugboat/pakyow-web/manual/06 View Logic.markdown

 end
 </div>

-The default view file can be overriden by passing a path to the initializer.
+The default view file can be overridden by passing a path to the initializer.

 <div class="code ruby">
 MyView.new('path/to/another_view.html')